 When Darwin speaks of “survival of the fittest” as the “how” of living beings, he is making a statement regarding justice or the praxis or actions of living beings i.e. how they are required to be if they are to be at all.
 His statement is an ontological one; it says something about the essence of the being of beings.
-Whether his statement is compatible with democracy and “equality” as the political ends of action, human beings living in communities, is quite another matter; but we are examining the foundation of the metaphysics of the thinking here.
+Whether his statement is compatible with democracy and “equality” as the political ends of action, that is of human beings living in communities, is quite another matter; but we are examining the foundation of the metaphysics of the thinking here.
 “Survival” is the urge or will to permanence and this will is the command of life itself.
 “Fittest” are those living beings who are most successful in applying the law of contradiction to the conditions of life, or what has been called algorithms lately, our conception of ourselves as the animal rationale as our essence.

 As I have said in these writings on Nietzsche and elsewhere, technology is the highest form of will to power.
 Technology is conceived as both the means for making events happen and the establishment of the ends or goals of the actions through the use of those means.
 The word “technology” expresses the uniqueness of the “knowing” that understands itself as “will to power” (“enhancement”) and the “making” of modern civilization that was not present in, for example, Greek civilization.
 This co-penetration of the arts and the sciences is shown most clearly in Nietzsche.
+This is what we have come to call culture.
 This thinking is Western: the history of Chinese science and the writings of those civilizations based on the Sanskrit of the Vedanta show that such an understanding of knowing and making was not present in them.
 What was known regarding Nature in the Greek, Chinese and Vedanta was not a knowledge that put the energies of nature at their disposal, a knowledge of nature that viewed the beings of nature as disposables.
 It was through Nietzsche, primarily, that our understanding of the arts and sciences was changed from what was meant by those civilizations prior to our own.

 Nietzsche sees justice as a “mode of thinking”.
 What kind of thinking?
 “Justice as a constructive, exclusive, annihilative mode of thought, arising from estimations of value: supreme representative of life itself”.